 Usually transition arrangements between classes are managed by the class teacher.
 Transition arrangements are personalised based on the individual pupils needs and planned by the class teacher and SENCO.
 The SENCO manages the transition arrangements between schools.
-There is close liaison between the local nurseries and SWCH and other secondary schools.
+There is close liaison between the local nurseries, St Mary's School, SWCHS and other secondary schools.
 Close liaison with parents is integral to the transition process in preparing children for their next step.
 When children transfer to an enhanced unit or special school this process is managed by the SENCO.